IBM/cp4ba-jam-in-a-box/docs/Document Processing/README.md

 ## Download
 > <a href="Lab%20Guide%20-%20Automation%20Document%20Processing%20(ADP).pdf" target="_blank">Lab documentation</a> - needed to run lab.
 >
-> Download the three Zip files from github lab data - **[Lab Data](https://github.com/IBM/cp4ba-labs/tree/main/23.0.2/Document%20Processing/Lab%20Data)** these will used in the lab.
+> Download the three Zip files from github lab data - **<a href="https://github.com/IBM/cp4ba-labs/tree/main/23.0.2/Document%20Processing/Lab%20Data" target="_blank">Lab Data</a>** these will used in the lab.
 Unzip the files on your laptop